-I’ve been asked about copy decks in the last few monthly coaching calls for my Copywriting Master Class students.
-When I’m asked something more than twice, it’s an invitation to pop on the Copy Detective’s hat and cape and shout, TO THE BLOG!
+But when I’m asked something more than twice, it’s an invitation to pop on my cape and shout, TO THE BLOG!

 So, here we are.
 This post breaks down what a copy deck is and why it’s an essential template in a professional copywriter’s arsenal.